amaliariegelhuth/Language-Generation-with-nGrams/README.md

       }
 ```

 Notice that in the list associated with the string `"the"`, there are **two** spaces and the list keyed by the string `"e t"`, there are **three** `'h'`s.
+Spaces are characters.
+And the lists of characters are not unique.
+Thus, if the key is `'q'`, the ArrayList of values will include lots and lots of instances of `'u'`.

-### Building the Markov Model (5 points)
+### Implementing Part 1: Building the language Model

 Go through the input text one character at a time.
-Each character is preceded by up to **N** characters.
+Each character is preceded by up to **n** characters.
 Make a string out of those preceding characters.
 Look in the map to see if there is already an entry for that string.
 If the string is already associated with a list in the map, then retrieve the list and add the current character to the list.

 If the string isn't already a key in the map (i.e., it isn't associated with a list), then insert the string as a new key in the map.
 It should be associated with a new singleton list containing the current character.

-Note that, normally, the string of preceding characters will have exactly **N** characters, but near the front of the input text, the key string will have between 0 and **n** characters.
-The string of preceding characters associated with the first character is the empty string `""`.
+Note that, normally, the string of preceding characters will have exactly **n** characters, but near the front of the input text, the key string will have between 0 and **n** characters.
+The string of preceding characters associated with the first character is a dummy start-of-text sequence represented by the empty string `""`.
+This will be the first key entered into your map.

 What about at the end of the input text?
-I recommend the following: pretend that there is a special character with value `Main.SENTINAL` at the end of the text.
-Insert this special value into the relevant list in the map, and then stop.
-You'll see below how we'll use this special value when sampling the model.
+We will use the dummy end-of-text sequence "$$$" as the value for the very last key in the text.

+More details are provided as comments in the code.

-### Sampling the Markov Model (5 points)
+### Implementing Part 2: Sampling the language Model (5 points)

-Given the degree **N** and the Markov model created above, we can now generate the output text.
-Maintain a `String` variable that contains the **N** most recently generated characters.
+Given the degree **n** and the language model created above, we can now generate the output text.
+Maintain a `String` variable that contains the **n** most recently generated characters.
 (This string starts out empty.)
 Look up that string in the map.
-From the list associated with that string, randomly choose an element of the list.
-The chosen list element will either be a character or thespecial value `Main.SENTINAL`.
-If the element is `Main.SENTINAL`, then stop.
-If the element is a real character, use it as the next character to generate for the output text.
-Append the character to the output text.
-Also append the character to the string of most recently generated **N** characters, making sure that the length of that string does not get larger than **N**.
+From the list of observed subsequent characters associated with that string, randomly choose an element of the list.
+The chosen list element will either be a character or the special end-of-text value `$$$`.
+If the element is a character that normally ends a sentence (you can limit yourselves to `"."`, `"!"`, or `"?"`) or the special end-of-text value `$$$`, then stop generatingn and print out your result.
+Otherwise, append the character to the output text.
+Also append the character to the string of most recently generated **n** characters, making sure that the length of that string does not get larger than **n**.
 Repeat.
-The process will eventually stop because we will eventually hit that special element `Main.SENTINAL`.
+The process will eventually stop because we will eventually hit a punctuation mark that ends a sentence or "^^^".

-You should strongly consider defining the Markov model as an ADT.

-### Bells and Whistles
+## Extra Credit (up to 5 points total, which can be used to improve another problem set)

 + There's no way to know ahead of time how long the generated text will be.
 Add some way for the user to specify an approximate desired length for the output text.
 Sample the model repeatedly (for a maximum number of times, perhaps) until you generate text that is approximately the right length.